On July 11, 1899 newly bricked West 6th Street was opened to the public.

 In January 1917 the Star-Telegram reported (complete with dialect!) some excitement at the Salerno Building.
-(The robber was called the “‘Movie’ Robber” because the previous night a crowd of pedestrians had gathered to watch passively as he robbed three men in succession at gunpoint near the T&P station.)
+(The robber was called the “‘Movie’ Robber” because on the previous night an “audience” of passersby stopped to watch passively as he robbed three men in succession at gunpoint near the T&P station.)